HubReb/examing_socialsent_lexica/README.md

 the file `normal_sentiments_results/Kmeans_normal_10.txt`.
 In this txt-file you will find a listing of the achieved clusters in an easily readable way.
+**Caution: You must never run two clustering process at the same time as it ruins your results.**

 This package also contains the option to evaluate your results and visualize them in the evaluate module.
 Their usage is explained in the modules README.